chrissimpkins/Crunch/README.md

 Your optimized file is saved in the same directory as the original file with the modified path `[original filename]-crunch.png`.

+## Issues

+Please [create a new issue report](https://github.com/chrissimpkins/Crunch/issues/new) on our issue tracker if you come across any problems or have constructive criticism about the software.

 ## Licenses

 Crunch is licensed under the [MIT license](https://github.com/chrissimpkins/Crunch/blob/master/LICENSE).